Are High-Yield Checking Accounts Worth It?

 Extra Interest

-While you likely have money moving and out of your checking account, it may be worth earning as much as you can on the money that sits in the account.
-This is especially true if you tend to keep a large balance in checking and can easily meet the bank’s requirements to earn the high rate.
+While you likely have money moving in and out of your checking account, it may be worth earning as much as you can on the money that sits in the account.
+This is especially true if you tend to keep a large balance in checking and can easily meet the bank’s requirements to earn the higher rate.

 Liquidity

-High-yield checking accounts offer the interest often associated with savings accounts combined with accessibility of a checking account.
+High-yield checking accounts offer the interest often associated with savings accounts combined with the accessibility of a checking account.
 Though the Federal Reserve no longer requires banks to limit savings account transactions to six per month, many banks have continued to impose the rule and will charge you a fee if you exceed the limit.
 Checking accounts don’t impose these limitations, however.
 You can write checks, use a debit card, and make withdrawals as needed.

 Recommended: Checking vs Savings Accounts: A Detailed Comparison

-Cons of High-Yield Checking Accounts
+Potential Disadvantages of High-Yield Checking Accounts

 Transactional Requirements